Formatting Your Paper For Publication

 The paper typically should be limited to no more than eighteen (18) single-spaced pages.
 This includes the bibliography, figures, diagrams, tables, appendices, etc. Contact the editor if your paper exceeds 18 pages.
 The final revised paper should be sent via email directly to the editor at firstname.lastname@example.org.

 2.1 General AppearanceThe text of the Journal is English.
 Your paper must not contain corrections or page numbers, headers, or footers.
 This document is printed in the format that should be used in the paper.

 Please note that the first paragraph of every section and subsection is left flush and all other paragraphs are indented by .2" as shown in this section and in Section 1.

 2.2 Document Setup

 Major headings are to be column centered, numbered, and in a capitalized bold font, as shown in this document.
 Manually insert numbers; do NOT use the Bullets and Numbering feature of Word.
-Do NOT indent the first line of the paragraph immediately following the heading, but DO indent all subsequent paragraphs.
+Do NOT indent the first line of the paragraph immediately following the heading, but DO indent all subsequent paragraphs by .2".

 3.1 First Level Subheadings

 3.1.1Sub-subheadings: Sub-subheadings are to be in a bold font, numbered, and run in at the beginning of the paragraph.